 If the ambient temperature is below 5°C (41°F) and the engine coolant is below 65°C (149°F), the heated windscreen and heated rear window will switch on automatically.
-They will switch off automatically after a short time.
+They will switch off automatically.

 Heated exterior mirrors

 Electric exterior mirrors are fitted with a heating element that will defrost or demist the mirror glass.
 They will switch on automatically when you switch the heated rear window on.